raghavtalwar/Red-Team-Operations/03 - Initial Access (TA0001)/Enterprise Microsoft Exchange server.md

 ![[Pasted image 20240324035153.png]]
 ### Read User Emails
-Download the exported mailbox by clicking the down arrow icon in the upper right of the agent screen.
-The file should be located at c:\ProgramData\Mark.Goodwin.pst.
-After downloading the file delete it off the mail server by issuing this shell command del c:\ProgramData\Mark.Goodwin.pst.
+1. Download the exported mailbox by clicking the down arrow icon in the upper right of the agent screen.
+2. The file should be located at `c:\ProgramData\Mark.Goodwin.pst`
+3. After downloading the file delete it off the mail server by issuing this shell command `del c:\ProgramData\Mark.Goodwin.pst`

 #### Notes | Bonus